yasz24/eau2/report/doc.md

 The architecture of the system is three-tiered.

 The bottom layer is a KV store, run on each of the networked nodes containing an underlying map for key to value.
 Each key passed to the KVStore includes Node information so the request can be routed to the correct storage location.
-This is also where the networking and concurrency information live to be as far away from the end user as possible and really only necessary at the KVStore level since everything else will be built under the premise there is only one KVStore to connect to.
-The KVStore will serve it's API requests in a multithreaded fashion, with a main worker thread that provisions data that lives locally, as well as making requests that live on a remote node, and also a seperate listening thread that is responsible for handling responses, as well as any requests from any remote nodes.
+This is also where the networking and concurrency information live to be as far away from the end user as possible and really only necessary at the KVStore level.
+Everything else will be built under the impression there is only one KVStore to connect to/worry about.
+The KVStore will serve its API requests in a multithreaded fashion, with a main worker thread that provisions data that lives locally, as well as making requests for data that lives on remote nodes.
+There is also a seperate listening thread that is responsible for handling responses, as well as all requests from remote nodes.
 Network requests in the KVStore are made through a specialized object that allows for registration of all nodes in the network upon system startup and further supports sending and receiving messages from any of the registered nodes.
-Further more we use mutex, and conditional variables to ensure thread saftey between the worker and the listener threads.
+Furthermore, we use mutex and conditional variables to ensure thread saftey between the worker and the listener threads.

-On top of this foundationaly distributed KVStore, we're able to build distributed datastructures such as Arrays and Queues.
-In particular, we leverage the KVStore to build a Distributed array class that is adapted to now store data in a KVStore, updating the appropriate networked-node to send the next chunk of data to and how to pull data effectively from the KVStore and network architecture.
-The distributed arrays are suffiecient in allowing us to build a distributed version of the dataframes that we have been working with, with the distrubted arrays representing columns in the dataframe.
+On top of this networked foundation, we're able to build datastructures that take advantage of the distributed nature of our data.
+These include special versions of Array and Queue.
+In particular, we leverage the KVStore to build a Distributed Array class that is adapted to now store data in a KVStore, updating the appropriate networked-node to send the next chunk of data to and how to pull data effectively from the KVStore utilizing the network architecture appropriately.
+These distributed Arrays provide us with all the necessary network information and storage logic so we can comfortably build a set of columns and a dataframe that take advantage of these features.

-The topmost layer is the application layer where users of the system write code that uses these data-structures, particularly our now-distributed dataframe, as if it was completely stored on a single machine.
-In doing so, the eau2 systems provides the ability for large systems to operate with data-structures of a size that would otherwise be too large to hold in memory on one single machine.
+The topmost layer is the application layer, which uses all the distributed logic baked into the distributed Arrays and KVStore to provide a seamless service for consumers who will benefit from the added networking infrastructure without having to get their hands dirty with those implementations.
+The lowest level application we provide as an example is the dataframe: a storage solution for the main types of SORER data.
+As an example of this dataframe in action, there is also the provided Application API for both Networked and non-networked programs.
+This provides an interface to connect programs that perform tasks of all kinds on an underlying dataframe. with little to no networking knowledge required.
+See: WordCount.
 ## Implementation:

 ```